particle-iot/docs/src/content/reference/device-os/firmware.md

 {{since when="5.9.0"}}

+{{!-- BEGIN shared-blurb 634b391d-826b-47e1-b680-fba6e5ee22dc --}}
 Devices using the [Particle Power Module](/hardware/power/pm-bat-datasheet/) include a `3V3_AUX` power output that can be controlled by a GPIO.
 On the M.2 SoM breakout board, this powers the Feather connector.
 On the Muon, it powers the Ethernet port and LoRaWAN module.

 The main reason for this is that until the PMIC is configured, the input current with no battery connected is limited to 100 mA.
-This is insufficient for the M-SoM to boot when using a peripheral that requires a lot of current, like the WizNET W5500 Ethernet module.
-The auxiliary power control feature prevents turning on `3V3_AUX` until after the PMIC is configured and the PMIC has negotiated a higher current from the USB host (if powered by USB).
+This is insufficient for the M-SoM to boot when using a peripheral that requires a lot of current, like the WIZnet W5500 Ethernet module.
+The system power manager prevents turning on `3V3_AUX` until after the PMIC is configured and the PMIC has negotiated a higher current from the USB host (if powered by USB).

 This setting is persistent and only needs to be set once.
 In fact, the PMIC initialization